microsoft/Quantum/samples/machine-learning/half-moons/README.md

 page_type: sample
 languages:
 - qsharp
-# - python # TODO
+- python
 - csharp
 products:
 - qdk
 description: "This sample implements using the quantum machine learning library to train a sequential model on the half-moons dataset."
 ---

-# Training sequential models with Q\#
+# Training sequential models with Q\# (half-moons)

 This sample uses Q# and the Microsoft.Quantum.MachineLearning library to train a simple sequential model.
-The model is trained on a half-moon dataset, loaded in C# using the System.Text.Json package or in Python using the `json` module, then preprocessed using Q#.
+The model is trained on a half-moons dataset, loaded in C# using the System.Text.Json package or in Python using the `json` module, then preprocessed using Q#.

 ## Prerequisites